gosa-project/gosa-plugins-privacyidea/INSTALL.md

  {else}
 ```

+Also make sure to load the mfaService schema (see contrib/ folder) by
-also please add these lines to `/etc/ldap/slapd.conf` under the `## gosa:`
+adding these lines to `/etc/ldap/slapd.conf` under the `## gosa:` section
-section at the beginning of the file:
+at the beginning of the file:

 ```bash
 # privacyIDEA Plugin
 include /etc/ldap/schema/gosa/mfa.schema
 ```

-For the changes to take effect, restart your *http daemon* (e.g. the Apache web server)
+For the changes to take effect, restart your *http daemon* (e.g. the
-and your *LDAP server* (e.g. slapd).
+Apache web server) and your *LDAP server* (e.g. slapd).
+Already logged in
+users need to logout and login again.

 ## privacyIDEA policies

 This plugin supports the 'verify_enrollment' policy.
 Please have a look at:
 https://privacyidea.readthedocs.io/en/latest/policies/enrollment.html?highlight=verify_enrollment#verify-enrollment